odriverobotics/ODrive/README.md

     * You can also hit Run -> Debug Configurations
 * Highlight the debug configuration you imported, called OdriveFirmware.
 * Hit Debug
-* The program should start halted on the first instruction in `Main`
+* Eclipse should flash the board for you and the program should start halted on the first instruction in `Main`
 * Set beakpoints, step, hit Resume, etc.
 * Make some cool features! ;D